Magicianred/TypePR/README.md

 # TypePR

-TypePR(type practice) is a web-based customizable typing test
+TypePR is a easy to use web-based customizable typing test with a modern-ish design

-## Usage
+## How to use

-Just head on over to: manthee1.github.io/typepr/
+Just head on over to: [TypePR](https://manthee1.github.io/typepr/)

 ## Contributions

 Pull requests are welcome.
 So have at it.

-## License
-NONE